yuseferi/elastic_search/docs/developer/README.md

 # Developers Guide

+If you have not yet read the Users Guide it is strongly suggested to read this first to understand the core concepts of the module.

 ## Local Development Environment

 If you have docker set up then development is very simple.
 (If you use OSX we would advise using [DM](https://github.com/twhiston/dm) to set up your local environment with faster NFS shares and XDebug config for docker and phpstorm)